drone-os/drone-book/src/bluepill-blink/sys-tick.md

 pub struct TickOverflow;
 ```

-At the beginning of the trunk handler we added two new macros, which move parts
+At the beginning of the root handler we added two new macros, which move parts
 of the `reg` struct into new peripheral structs `gpio_c` and `sys_tick`:

 ```rust